 4KNines is a company dedicated to quality dog products.
 They know their stuff and produce only the highest quality products.
 This product is a multi-purpose item.
 It can be used to simply protect your car seats.
 Or it can be attached to the front headrests and act as a barrier and hammock for your dog.
 Made of durable, quilted fabric, this barrier not only lasts long but it looks good, too!
 This barrier, similar to the FrontPet barrier, can be easy for some dogs to climb over the front flap.
 Minimal training may be necessary to keep your pet restrained and safe.
 4KNines dog hammock barrier is by far the easiest to install.
 Simply lay the bottom flat on the seat and loop the four headrest straps around the headrests.
 This barrier does not require you to have removable headrests either.

 Another unique factor of this dog car barrier is that the fabric has holes in it for seatbelts to come through.
 This means that having the barrier in your car does not restrict you having other passengers as well.
 All around, this barrier/hammock is the most universal and durable option for protecting not only your dog but your car as well.

 Whether you are planning a long-distance road trip or just a drive to the store, your pet’s safety should always be a priority.
-If you think a dog seatbelt may be a better fit for your dog, check out our dog seatbelt reviews here.
+If you think a dog seatbelt may be a better fit for your dog, check out The Best Dog Seat Belt.
 If you are torn between a seatbelt or a dog car barrier, we recommend a dog car barrier.
 They are a one-time installation instead of something you have to attach every car ride.
 Dog car barriers have so many important safety features that are necessary to keep your dog safe.
 If you love your dog, remember to keep them safe.
 It is your responsibility as their dog parent.